magerton/research-computing-bootcamp/reproducible-research-git-data-management.md

 :::

-- No redundancy
+- No redundancy. *Factor variables* in Stata, R or *Categorical Arrays* in Julia
-- Join using *Foreign Key*: "foreign key is a set of attributes that references a candidate key" [Wikpedia](https://en.wikipedia.org/wiki/Foreign_key)
+- Join using *Foreign Key*: "a set of attributes that references a candidate key" [Wikpedia](https://en.wikipedia.org/wiki/Foreign_key)
-- *Factor variables* in Stata, R or *Categorical Arrays* in Julia
 - *Link table* `| LocID | PlantID |` to capture many-to-many relationship

+# Dealing with data using R's `data.table`

+I like R's `data.table` package if $<$ 2 billion rows

+- Highly optimized

+    + Much faster than `dplyr` if datasets are big (100k or more rows)

+- In-place updating

+    + `dplyr` and other packages copy dataframes if you modify them
+    + Big deal if memory is an issue

+- Parsimonious syntax

+- Tight connection to SQL

+- Joins

+    + really fast
+    + non-equi joins: `x.date <= y.date` or rolling joins (closest-to)

 # What do I look for in software?